kevindoveton/imapper/README.md

 sudo npm start
 ```

 Sudo is needed to bind to port 143 (default for IMAP) or 993 (default for IMAP over SSL).
-If you choose to use a higher port, say 1143 (`imapper -p 1143`), you do not need to use sudo.
+If you choose to use a higher port, say 1143, you do not need to use sudo.

 ## Configuration
 Imapper requires configuration to tell it how to work.